blumixid/docs/manageapps/secapps.md

 You can apply a security protocol to provide communication privacy for your application to prevent eavesdropping, tampering, and message forgery.

-For every organization in {{site.data.keyword.Bluemix_notm}} with an account owner who has a Pay as you Go or Subscription plan in place, you are allowed four free certificate uploads.
-For every organization with an account owner who has a free trial account, you are allowed one free certificate upload.

 Before you can upload certificates, you must create a certificate signing request.
 See [Creating certificate signing requests](#ssl_csr).

-When you use a custom domain, to serve the SSL certificate, use the following region endpoints to provide the URL route that is allocated to your organization in Bluemix:
+When you use a custom domain, to serve the SSL certificate, use the following endpoints to provide the URL route that is allocated to your organization in Bluemix:

-  * US-South: secure.us-south.bluemix.net
-  * EU-GB: secure.eu-gb.bluemix.net
-  * AU-SYD: secure.au-syd.bluemix.net
+  * China: secure.chinabluemix.net

 To upload a certificate for your application: